muhammadaliyusuf/blog-sphere/README.md

 # Blogsphere

 A web-based Blog Platform that empowers writers, bloggers, and content creators to share their ideas with a global audience.
-With features like user authentication, category tagging, and social sharing, it provides a dynamic and engaging blogging experience.
+With features like user authentication, and category tagging. it provides a dynamic and engaging blogging experience.

 ## Application Overview